-Night sky in April – northern hemisphere
+Night sky in July – northern hemisphere

-Here is a view of the night sky this month as seen from mid-northern latitudes such as London (51° 30′) in mid April, 2014, at 10pm (22h UT).
+Here is a view of the night sky this month as seen from mid-northern latitudes such as London (51° 30′) in mid July, 2014, at 10pm (22h UT).

-The planets in April 2014
+The planets in July 2014